 The Fear of Fat (Dairy Fat, That Is)

 There is evidence that full-fat dairy (think whole milk yogurt) makes you feel fuller longer by delaying stomach emptying!
 And for this reason, full-fat dairy may also help keep your blood sugar from spiking.
-For me, I choose these full fat dairy options when I need this satisfaction in my meal and I need that meal to sty with me.
+For me, I choose these full fat dairy options when I need this satisfaction in my meal and I need that meal to stay with me.
 For example, I typically choose full fat Greek yogurt in order to allow my breakfast to stay with me longer.
-I may also choose fuller fat cheese when I’m pairing them with my snacks.
-There are also studies that show the consumption of high fat dairy lowering risk of heart disease, obesity, and related complications.
-WOO HOO!
-All good things, ppl.
+I may also choose fuller fat cheese when I’m pairing them with my snacks so that it keeps me full until my next meal.
+There are also studies that show the consumption of higher fat dairy versus lower fat varieties may lower risk of heart disease, obesity, and related complications.

 However, nutrition is not one size fits all!
 There are a few reason why full fat dairy, or dairy in general, may not be a good option for you.

 Some individuals find themselves with stomach problems or acne problems when consuming dairy products.
 If this is you, dairy may not be your best option day to day.
 Instead, you can just decide when it is “worth it” to consume, such as that necessary bowl of ice cream every now and then.
 However if dairy is a true allergy for you (not just something like lactose intolerance), then you should completely avoid dairy.